andyluo22/SliderPuzzle/README.md

 **Figure 1:** _Given an initial starting board on the left we want to achieve the goal board in row-major order on the right_

-### Significance
+## Significance
-To solve the slider puzzle in an elegant way, an implementation of the A* algorithm - which is a general artifical intelligence methodology - to find the most efficient path to the goal board.
-This implementation utilizes a priority queue and a minimum heap tree to efficiently
+To solve the slider puzzle in an elegant way, an implementation of the **A* algorithm** - which is a general artifical intelligence methodology - is used to find the shortest path to the goal board.
+This implementation utilizes a priority queue and a minimum heap tree to keep track of which nodes in the tree lead to the shortest path to the goal board.
+Lastly, the key reason why the **A* algorithm** is used instead of other graph traversal algorithms is that the tree of game boards that are processed aren't pre-processed before hand.
+One major drawback of using the A* algorithm is the space complexity.
+However, before we approach memory bounded inputs of these puzzles, **A*** is the best solution in many cases in terms of time complexity and efficiency.

-#### Heuristic Function
+#### Heuristic Function A* Search

 #### Detecting Unsolvable Boards